-Pistachios quotes
+Pistachios famous quotes

 • When service members are discharged, we should express our gratitude for their profound personal sacrifice, not hand them a bill for their hospital food.